Change Point Inference for Non-Euclidean Data Sequences using Distance Profiles: Introduction

-In modern data science, it is becoming increasingly common to encounter data that do not lie in a Euclidean space.
+In modern data science, it is becoming increasingly common to encounter data that do not lie in an Euclidean space.
 Such data elements, often referred to as ``random objects", extend the traditional concept of random vectors into the realm of general metric spaces.
 Common examples include brain networks \citep{spor:22}, gene regulation networks \citep{nie:2017}, linguistic object data \citep{tava:19}, distributional data \citep{mata:21}, compositional data \citep{gloo:16}, phylogenetic trees datasets \citep{holm:03,kim:20} and many more.
 The bottleneck in working with such data lies in the absence of standard vector space operations, leaving us primarily with pairwise distances between these objects as our basis for analysis.

 Methods to tackle change point analysis in these settings have evolved simultaneously.
-In addition to approaches designed for special cases like network data \citep{peel:15,jeon:16,wang:21,chen:23:2}, distributional sequences \citep{horv:21}, compositional data \citep{kj:21} etc, which are not applicable more generally, there has been a surge in fully non-parametric approaches that can be placed in one of the three broad categories: distance-based \citep{matt:2014,li:20,chak:21}, kernel-based \citep{harc:2007, harc:08, li:2015, garr:2018, Arlo:2019, chan:2019} and graph-based \citep{chen:2015,shi:17,nie:2021,chen:23}.
+In addition to approaches designed for special cases like network data \citep{wang:21}, distributional sequences \citep{horv:21}, compositional data \citep{kj:21} etc, which are not applicable more generally, there has been a surge in fully non-parametric approaches that can be placed in one of many broad categories such as distance-based \citep{matt:2014}, kernel-based \citep{harc:08, li:2015, Arlo:2019} and graph-based \citep{shi:17,chen:23}.
 Nevertheless, each category of methods has its own set of limitations.
-In the case of kernel-based methods, critical decisions such as choosing the appropriate kernel and setting parameters like bandwidth and penalty constants can significantly impact their effectiveness but are often challenging to determine in practice.
+Theoretical guarantees in \cite{matt:2014} are derived for multivariate data sequences.
+In the case of kernel-based methods, critical decisions such as choosing the appropriate kernel and setting parameters like bandwidth and penalty constants can significantly impact their result but are often challenging to determine in practice.
 On the other hand, the performance of graph-based methods is highly contingent on choosing from various graph construction methods, a choice that is often difficult to make.
-Recently, \citet{Dube:2020} proposed a tuning free approach based on Fr\'echet means and variances in general metric spaces, however this test is not powerful against changes beyond Fr\'echet means and variances of the data.
+Recently, \citet{Dube:2020} proposed a tuning-free approach based on Fr\'echet means and variances in general metric spaces, however this test is not powerful against changes beyond Fr\'echet means and variances of the data.